Tracer dynamics in an interacting active bath: fluctuations and energy partition: Model

 \section{Model}

-We investigate the dynamics of a particle of mass $m$ (probe) coupled to the end particle of an extended, interacting active reservoir via harmonic spring of stiffness $\lambda$.
-The active reservoir is modeled by $M$ over-damped active oscillators coupled to its nearest neighbour with a harmonic spring of stiffness constant $k$.
+We investigate the dynamics of a particle of mass $m$ (probe) coupled to the end particle of an extended, interacting active reservoir, named `active Rubin bath' (ARB)~\cite{prsa_rubin} via harmonic spring of stiffness $\lambda$.
+The active reservoir is modeled by $M$ overdamped active oscillators coupled to its nearest neighbour with a harmonic spring of stiffness constant $k$.
 The position of the probe, denoted by $x$, evolves by,

-where $U(x)$ is an external potential experienced by the probe.
-The end particle ($M$-th particle) of the active reservoir, whose coordinate $y_M$ evolving by the Langevin equation,
+where $U(x)$ is an external potential experienced by the tracer; $y_M$ denotes the coordinate of the end of the active reservoir that evolves by the Langevin equation,